richmahn/en_tn/1co/01/intro.md

 The first paragraph of 1 Corinthians was a common way of opening a letter in the ancient Near East.

-Some translations set each line of poetry further to the right than the rest of the text to make it easier to read.
+Some translations set each line of poetry farher to the right than the rest of the text to make it easier to read.
 The ULB does this with the poetry that is quoted from the Old Testament in 1:19.

 #### Special concepts in this chapter ####